Defect Networks for Topological Phases Protected By Modulated Symmetries: Conclusions

 It would also be interesting to carefully elucidate the mathematical structure behind our defect network construction.
 In the case of unmodulated symmetries, defect networks are tightly related to spectral sequences in equivariant (co)homology~\cite{ElseThorngrenDefectNetworks,ShiozakiSpectralSequence,HuangBlockStates,SongBlockState}; presumably our construction has a similar description, but for slightly different symmetry groups.
 In particular, a defect network realizes a $G$-equivariant generalized homology class, where $G$ is the full symmetry group (including spatial symmetries).

 \acknowledgements DB acknowledges helpful discussions with Fiona Burnell, Hiromi Ebisu, Dominic Else, Sheng-Jie Huang, Ryohei Kobayashi, Naren Manjunath, Sal Pace, Abhinav Prem, and Takuma Saito, and discussions on a related project with Jintae Kim, Yun-Tak Oh, and Jung Hoon Han.
 This research was supported in part by the US Office of Naval Research Document Number N0001425GI01144.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 This research was performed in part during a visit to the Okinawa Institute of Science and Technology under the Theoretical Sciences Visiting Program.
+The views expressed in this article are those of the author and do not reflect the official policy or position of the U.S. Naval Academy, Department of the Navy, the Department of Defense, or the U.S. Government.